moby/moby/docs/reference/commandline/dockerd.md

 - `live-restore`: Enables [keeping containers alive during daemon downtime](https://docs.docker.com/config/containers/live-restore/).
 - `max-concurrent-downloads`: it updates the max concurrent downloads for each pull.
 - `max-concurrent-uploads`: it updates the max concurrent uploads for each push.
+- `max-download-attempts`: it updates the max download attempts for each pull.
 - `default-runtime`: it updates the runtime to be used if not is specified at container creation.
 It defaults to "default" which is the runtime shipped with the official docker packages.